akash2061/Learn-JAVA/README.md

 The workspace contains two folders, where:

 - `src`: The folder to maintain source code.
+- `Java-Collection-Framework`: The folder to maintain JCF code & concepts.
 - `lib`: The folder to maintain dependencies.

 ## Directory Tree 🌲